confluentinc/ksql/docs/developer-guide/partition-data.rst

 When you use KSQL to join streaming data, you must ensure that your data streams and tables are *co-partitioned*.
 Joins are performed based on record keys, and the keys for both sides of a join must have the same number of partitions and the same partitioning strategy.
+For more information on joins, see :ref:`join-streams-and-tables`.

 When your input keys are co-partitioned, records with the same key, from both sides of the join, are delivered to the same stream task during processing.